 Designing Your Entrepreneurial Productivity System

-It all comes back to asking one question constantly: Is this task helping me work on the business or just in it?
+Ask this question constantly: Is this task helping me work on the business or just in it?

-The key takeaway: while managing operations is necessary, sustainable growth happens when you intentionally carve out time for high-level strategic work.
+Sustainable growth happens when you intentionally carve out time for high-level strategic work.
 The purpose of your productivity system is to fiercely protect that “on the business” time.

-Set Lean Goals for Maximum Agility
+Set Lean Goals for Agility

 Corporate OKRs are powerful but often overkill for solo founders or small teams.
 Borrow the core idea and simplify it.